 To learn more, see Glenda Alice Rabby, The Pain and the Promise: The Struggle for Civil Rights in Tallahassee, Florida (University of Georgia Press, 1999).

-Patricia Stephens Due at a civil rights demonstration in front of a segregated theater: Tallahassee, Florida (1963)
+Patricia Stephens Due at a civil rights demonstration in front of a segregated theater in Tallahassee (1963).

 Due, a native of Quincy, Florida, led demonstrations and voter-registration drives in Tallahassee during the height of the Civil Rights movement.
 She was among a group of students from Florida A&M University jailed for attempting to integrate a segregated lunch counter at a Woolworth’s department store in downtown Tallahassee on February 20, 1960.

-Due and 8 of her companions from the Woolworth’s sit-in refused to pay a $300 fine, opting instead to serve jail time.
+Due and eight of her companions from the Woolworth’s sit-in refused to pay a $300 fine, opting instead to serve jail time.
 Martin Luther King Jr. recognized their determination in the struggle for civil rights and sent letters to the jail.
-Other civil rights leaders including Jackie Robinson also contacted the group of 8 in the Leon County Jail.
+Other civil rights leaders including Jackie Robinson also contacted the group of eight in the Leon County Jail.